 No matter how you use this Korean BBQ sauce, it's guaranteed to keep you coming back for more!
 It's full of umami and has the perfect balance of acidity, saltiness, and sweetness.
 If you're a fan of other Asian-inspired sauces, I think you'll love it.

-Korean BBQ sauce is versatile and can be used pretty much any way you would use American-style barbecue sauce.
+Korean BBQ sauce is very versatile and can be used pretty much any way you would use American-style barbecue sauce.

-And there's no special equipment needed to whip up a batch of this sauce!
+And there's no special equipment needed to whip up a batch of this Asian BBQ sauce!
 A microplane is useful for grating the ginger and garlic, but otherwise all you need are a knife, whisk, and small sauce pan.

 Jump to: